Hazqeel09/ellzaf_ml/README.md

 ```

 ### ❓Requests
-If you have any papers that are not implemented in PyTorch or not yet implemented in any frameowrks, you can open an issue for this.
+If you have any papers that are not implemented in PyTorch or not yet implemented in any frameworks, you can open an issue for this.

 ### 🔬 Experimental
 Any model that can be use in different way from the paper will be inside Experimental tag.